ackintosh/ganesha/README.md

 ## Run tests

+We can run unit tests on docker container, so it is not necessary to install dependencies in local machine.

 ```
 $ docker-compose up # Starts redis, memcached server
 $ docker-compose run --rm -w /tmp/ganesha -u ganesha client vendor/bin/phpunit